SEC Issues New Requirements for Cybersecurity Disclosures

 such disclosure poses a substantial risk to national security or public

 safety.
-Registrants must notify the SEC of such determination in writing for
+A registrant must notify the SEC of such determination in writing as

 Initial delay